MeanderingProgrammer/render-markdown.nvim/README.md

         -- Minimum width to use for headings when width is 'block' -- Can also be a list of integers in which case the 'level' is used to index into the list using a clamp min_width = 0,
-        -- Determins if a border is added above and below headings border = false,
+        -- Determines if a border is added above and below headings border = false,
-        -- Alway use virtual lines for heading borders instead of attempting to use empty lines border_virtual = false,
+        -- Always use virtual lines for heading borders instead of attempting to use empty lines border_virtual = false,
         -- Highlight the start of the border using the foreground highlight border_prefix = false,